Creative Capital: Notable awardees include

-Artist Retreat
+Artist Retreat and Carnival

-After each new round of awards is announced, Creative Capital hosts a retreat for the artists, as well as people connected to Creative Capital in various ways who act as consultants, workshop leaders or observers.
-In various workshops and meetings with consultants, artists are advised on how to plan the coming years of their artistic careers as well their personal goals.
+After each new round of awards was announced, Creative Capital would host a retreat for the artists, as well as people connected to Creative Capital in various ways who act as consultants, workshop leaders or observers.
+In various workshops and meetings with consultants, artists were advised on how to plan the coming years of their artistic careers as well their personal goals.
+In 2021, the Artist Retreat was replaced by Creative Capital Carnival, a day-long event for Creative Capital artists to connect with each other and network.

 Creative Capital hosts a variety of events for awardees to meet each other and others within the artistic community.
 Critic Paddy Johnson wrote, "These conferences offer grantees an amazing opportunity to connect with other artists and a wide range of curators, distributors, and artistic directors through mixers, meetings with consultants, and artist presentations.
 They also ask grantees to return to the conference every couple of years, which keeps them in touch with a constantly expanding network of creative art folk."

-Awardees are also asked to present their Creative Capital Award project ideas as a work-in-progress to a live audience of curators and presenters.
-These presentations are uploaded to YouTube and can be viewed by the public.
+At the Artist Retreat, awardees were asked to present their Creative Capital Award project ideas as a work-in-progress to a live audience of curators and presenters.
+These presentations were then uploaded to YouTube and can be viewed by the public.
+Starting in 2021, awardees now create project videos that are screened at Carnival and uploaded on YouTube.